- What is the ACL?

-- Will I need a brace after surgery for sports?
+- Will I need a brace after ACL surgery for sports?

-Usually a tear of the ACL results in sudden pain and giving way of the knee.
+Usually, an ACL tear results in sudden pain and sensation of the knee giving out.
 Many patients report having felt or heard a “pop” when they injure their knee.
 In addition, the knee commonly swells within the first 1 to 3 hours after the injury.
-If the injury to the ACL is more chronic in nature, the injury most commonly leads to shifting or giving way of the knee with activity.
-The examination in the office can usually determine when there is significant ACL injury, by testing the ability of the ligament to prevent the tibia from moving forward on the femur.
-If the injury just recently occurred, it can be difficult to tell if the ligament is injured because the patient does not like the knee to be moved around during the examination.
+If the ACL tear is more chronic in nature, the injury most commonly leads to shifting or the knee giving out with activity.
+An examination in our office can usually determine how severe your ACL tear is by testing the ability of the ligament to prevent the tibia from moving forward on the femur.
+Request an appointment today.

-Do I need x-rays, MRI or any other test?
+Do I need an X-ray, MRI, or any other test?

-Is there other damage to the knee when the ACL is injured?
+Is there other damage to the knee when the ACL is torn?

 Other ligaments in the knee can be injured at the same time as the ACL.
 The most common ligament to also be injured is the medial collateral ligament or MCL.
 This ligament is on the inside of the knee and prevents the legs from moving inward.

-In many cases there is a meniscus tear that occurs at the time of the ACL injury.
-The medial and lateral meniscus are the cartilage rings which sit on the inside and outside of the knee.
+In many cases, a meniscus tear can occur at the time of an ACL injury.
+The medial and lateral meniscus are the cartilage rings that sit on the inside and outside of the knee.
 Some meniscus tears can be repaired (fixed), others need to be trimmed back so that the torn edges are smooth (partial meniscectomy).
 Whether or not the meniscus can be fixed or trimmed depends on the location, size, and age of the tear.
 All attempts are made to try and repair a meniscus that will heal.

 In some cases, there is also injury to the articular cartilage (the cartilage surface of the knee).
-The MRI will usually detect this injury, but in some cases it is not seen.
+The MRI will usually detect this injury, but sometimes it is not seen.
 This injury will also be addressed at the time of surgery, if necessary.

-The ACL cannot heal on its own, but not all tears of the ACL need to be fixed with surgery.
+The ACL cannot heal on its own, but not all ACL tears need to be fixed with surgery.
 Whether or not the ACL needs to be treated depends on your desired activity level.
-The ACL is most important with cutting and twisting sports, such as tennis, basketball, soccer, skiing, etc. People with strenuous jobs involving heavy lifting and climbing also typically need their ACL.
+The ACL is most important with cutting and twisting sports, such as tennis, basketball, soccer, skiing, etc. People with strenuous jobs involving heavy lifting and climbing also typically use their ACL heavily.
 People who are unwilling or unable to modify their activities and desire an unrestricted lifestyle are encouraged to consider ACL surgery.

 People who lead a more sedentary lifestyle may be able to get by with exercise and a brace to stabilize the knee.
 However, some people may experience instability with simple activities such as going down stairs or stepping off a curb.
 In these cases, surgery is recommended to restore normal everyday activities and prevent further damage to the knee.

 Since the ACL does not heal, the ligament needs to be replaced (reconstructed).
-The ACL is reconstructed using arthroscopic assisted techniques.
-The arthroscope is a fiber optic instrument (narrower than a pen) that is put into the knee joint through small incisions.
+The ACL is reconstructed with arthroscopic surgery.
+The arthroscope is a fiber-optic instrument (narrower than a pen) that is put into the knee joint through small incisions.
 A camera is attached to the arthroscope, and the image is viewed on a TV monitor.
-The arthroscope allows the surgeon to fully evaluate the entire knee joint, including the kneecap (patella), the cartilage surfaces, the meniscus, the ligaments (ACL & PCL) and the joint lining.
-Small instruments ranging from 3-5 millimeters in size are inserted through the incisions so that the surgeon can feel the joint structures for any damage, diagnose the injury and then repair, reconstruct or remove the damaged tissue.
+The arthroscope allows the surgeon to fully evaluate the entire knee joint, including the kneecap (patella), the cartilage surfaces, the meniscus, the ligaments (ACL & PCL), and the joint lining.
+Small instruments ranging from 3-5 millimeters in size are inserted through the incisions so that the surgeon can feel the joint structures for any damage, diagnose the injury, and then repair, reconstruct, or remove the damaged tissue.

-In ACL reconstruction, a replacement graft (ligament) is positioned in the joint at the site of the former ACL and then fixed to the thigh and lower leg using a metal button, and small plate with post.
+In ACL reconstruction, a replacement graft (ligament) is positioned in the joint at the site of the former ACL and then fixed to the thigh and lower leg using a metal button and small plate with a post.
 Although the ACL reconstruction is performed primarily with arthroscopy, a small open incision is needed to place the ligament in the knee.
-Depending on the type of ligament graft used, and incision may be needed to obtain (harvest) the graft from your knee.
+Depending on the type of ligament graft used, an incision may be needed to obtain the graft from your knee.

 What kind of graft is used for the new ligament?